rubiefawn/remedy/shimmer.md

 Erudition can be abbreviated to `📚` or `E`.

-Erudition represents knowledge and intelligence. **Erudition directly affects your aptitudes and spell potency.**
+Erudition represents knowledge and intelligence. **Erudition directly affects your aptitudes, spell potency, and spell tolerance.**

 ### 🔮 Arcana